Travel Nepal

 1. How difficult is the trek?

 The trek is considered easy to moderate, making it suitable for beginners.
-Expect around 5–6 hours of walking daily on mixed terrain.
+Expect to walk around 5–6 hours daily on mixed terrain.
 Trails include forest paths, stone steps, and gradual uphill sections.
 No technical climbing or special equipment is required.

 While it’s manageable, some sections can feel tiring, especially near higher altitudes.
 A bit of preparation, like walking or light cardio, before your trip can make a big difference.